whatever60/sops/novogene_demultiplexing.md

 This means your are using **paired-end 151bp sequencing with dual indexing**.
 Your index 1 round has 10 cycles and index 2 round has 24 cycles.

 However, our Illumina index sequences are either 8bp or 10bp.
-That's why we need to tell the software which cycles in the index rounds actually correspond to our index.
+We need to tell the software which cycles in the index rounds actually correspond to our index.

 There is a specific syntax to follow to "tell the software".
 Here are two examples: